12OI3/12oi3.github.io/_project/2025-10-BEAT-Shojo.md

 ## Description

 Carnegie Mellon University Entertainment Techonology Center signature courses's Build Virtual World need us to form teams with random teammates and make a world within two weeks based on a random prompt.
-The last round of the class asked us to make a game that could be present in the Festival, and we focus on how to make guests being attracted, want to try, and want to replay.
-We decided to implment microphone mechanics, let guests yell at microphone to attack, using loudness to attract people.
-We also made a well crafted fighting game that is easy to understand, thus letting guests want to try by themself.
-The competitive aspect of the game will make players want to replay the game, and realize that the game has some advanced movements.
+In the final round of the course, we were asked to develop a game suitable for presentation at a public festival.
+Our primary design goal was to create an experience that would immediately draw attention, encourage guests to try it, and motivate them to replay.
+To achieve this, we implemented microphone-based mechanics that allow players to shout into a microphone to trigger attacks, using sound and excitement to attract nearby audiences.
+At the same time, we designed the Smash-like fighting game system that is easy to understand at a glance, lowering the barrier for first-time players.
+As players spend more time with the game, its competitive nature and deeper mechanics become apparent, encouraging repeated play and mastery of advanced movement and combat techniques.

 [Watch our festival presentation](https://www.youtube.com/watch?v=P1I1-MPE_Ww&t=7028s)